Khagendra Sangraula

-Khagendra Sangraula (खगेन्द्र संग्रौला; born 1946) is a Nepalese writer, novelist and columnist.
+Khagendra Sangraula (खगेन्द्र संग्रौला; born 1946) is a Nepalese veteran socialist, progressive writer, novelist, columnist and public intellectual.
 He has published multiple books and wrote multiple articles for various national dailies.
 He has also translated many English essays and books including the memoir of John Wood, into Nepali language.
 He is a regular columnist at Kantipur newspaper.
 His works played an important role during the Nepalese civil war in raising awareness among the general public.